-An important task related to tensors, addressed in this paper, is the detection of dense subtensors in a (stream of) tensors.
-Dense subtensor detection has many applications, including detecting intrusions and changes in communication networks [9], [10], detecting fake reviews [11], and detecting cliques in social networks [12].
-The task of detecting dense subtensors is generally hard, and the problem of detecting the densest subtensors is mainly an NP-complete or NP-hard problem [13], [14].
-Thus, instead of detecting exactly the densest subtensor, approximation is commonly used, and these methods usually have a polynomial time complexity, depending on the dimensions and the size of the tensor.
-M-Zoom [15] and M-Biz [16] are among the current state-of-the-art dense subtensor detection algorithms.
-They extend the approaches on dense (sub)graph detection, such as [17], [18], into tensor detection by considering more dimensions for a specific problem to obtain highly accurate algorithms.
+Besides graphs, tensor has gradually attracted much interest of researchers, because much of the data being used in many real applications can be represented naturally in the form of a tensor.
+Hence, various algorithms have been proposed by extending the works on dense (sub)graph detection to tensor data for specific applications, such as network attack detection, change detection in communication networks, and fraud detection [10, 18, 26, 40].
+Here, M-Zoom [38] and M-Biz [39] are among the current state-of-the-art dense subtensor detection algorithms.
+These algorithms extend the approaches on dense (sub)graph detection, such as [7, 11], into tensor detection by considering more dimensions for a specific problem to obtain highly accurate algorithms.
 Further, they utilize a greedy approach to provide local guarantee for the density of the estimated subtensors.
-M-Zoom and M-Biz are able of maintaining k subtensors at a time.
-Each time a search is performed, a snapshot of the original tensor is created, and the density of the estimated subtensor in each single search is guaranteed locally on the snapshot.
-Hence, M-Zoom and M-Biz only provide a density guarantee with respect to the current intermediate tensor rather than the original input tensor.
-A newer approach, called DenseAlert [19], was developed to detect an incremental dense subtensor for streaming data.
-Despite its efficiency, however, DenseAlert can estimate only one subtensor at a time, and it can only provide low density guarantee for the estimated subtensor.
+Nevertheless, the adopted density guarantee is the same as in the original work, without any improvement on the density guarantee.
+M-Zoom and M-Biz are capable of maintaining k subtensors at a time.
+Each time a search is performed, a snapshot of the original tensor is created, and the density of the estimated subtensor in each single search is guaranteed locally on the snapshot only.
+Hence, M-Zoom and M-Biz solely provide a density guarantee with respect to the current intermediate tensor rather than the original input tensor.
+A more recent approach, called DenseAlert [41], was developed to detect an incremental dense subtensor for streaming data.
+Despite its efficiency, however, DenseAlert can estimate only one subtensor at a time, and it can only provide a low density guarantee for the estimated subtensor.
 Hence, it might miss a huge number of other interesting subtensors in the stream.

-Extensive studies have shown that DenseAlert, M-Zoom, and M-Biz generally outperform most other tensor decomposition methods, such as [20], [21], in terms of efficiency and accuracy.
+Extensive studies have shown that DenseAlert, M-Zoom, and M-Biz generally outperform most other tensor decomposition methods, such as [20, 48], in terms of efficiency and accuracy.
 Nevertheless, an important drawback of these methods is that they can only provide a loose theoretical guarantee for density detection, and that the results and the efficiency are mostly based on heuristics and empirical observations.
 More importantly, these methods do not provide any analysis of the properties of multiple estimated subtensors.
 We aim at addressing these drawbacks by proposing a novel technique for estimating several dense subtensors.
+On top of this, we provide a mathematical foundation for provision of a higher density guarantee in detecting both dense subgraphs and dense subtensors.
+Specifically, the new boundary is better and does not only depend on the dimension of the data space, but our novel found density guarantee is also constrained on the size of the densest subtensor/subgraph.
+To show this, focus of this paper is two-fold.
 First, we provide a well-founded theoretical solution to prove that there exist multiple dense subtensors such that their density are guaranteed to be between specific lower and upper bounds.
-Second, to demonstrate applicability, we introduce a new algorithm, named MUST (MUltiple Estimated SubTensors), which not only supports the aforementioned proof, but also provides an effective method to estimate these dense subtensors.
+Second, to demonstrate applicability, we introduce a new algorithm, named MUST (MUltiple Estimated SubTensors), which not only supports the aforementioned proof of providing a better bound of density, but also provides an effective method to estimate these dense subtensors.

-To give an overview of the differences between our method and the existing approaches, Table I compares the characteristics of MUST against current state-of-the-art algorithms.
-In summary, the main contributions of this work are as follows:
+To summarize the differences between our method and the existing approaches, Table 1 compares the characteristics of MUST against current state-of-the-art algorithms.
+With this in mind, the main contributions of this work are as follows: